Did Early Christians Believe that Humans Possessed Immortality?

 There would be no reason to give immortality if it was possessed upon birth.

-Pertaining to peoples in the third century, Eusebius about wrote that some in Arabia:
+Pertaining to peoples in the third century, Eusebius about wrote that some who professed Christ in Arabia in the 3rd century:

 They said that during the present time the human soul dies and perishes with the body, but that at the time of the resurrection they will be renewed together (Eusebius.
 Church History, Book VI, Chapter 37).